English (ENG)

 ENG 230: Environmental Lit (4)

-Recommended Prerequisite: WR 115 with a grade of C or better, or appropriate placement test scores.
+Recommended Prerequisite: WR 115 or higher with a grade of C or better, or appropriate placement test scores.

 Terms Typically Offered: Offered in alternating winter terms (2024, 2026, 2028) Winter